Jeremy Cijntje

-Jeremy Cijntje (born 8 January 1998) is a professional footballer who plays for Norwegian club Jerv as a winger.
+Jeremy Cijntje (born 8 January 1998) is a professional footballer who plays as a winger.
 Born in the Netherlands, he represented Curaçao at under-20 youth level.

 Club career

 In January 2021 he moved on loan to Waasland-Beveren.

 On 31 August 2021, he moved on a new loan to Roda JC Kerkrade.

 On 15 January 2022, Cijntje moved on loan to FC Den Bosch.
 In September 2022 he moved to Norwegian club Jerv.

 International career

 He represented the Curaçao national under-20 team in 2017 CONCACAF U-20 Championship qualifying, scoring against Saint Kitts and Nevis.